ibagmet/Circle-Second-Trying/README.md

-##Setup

-For now - install the Selenium IDE plugin for Firefox: http://docs.seleniumhq.org/download/
+## Setup

+To setup this project on your local machine run:

+    bundle install

+and

+    bundle exec rake setup

+That will install the required gems and run the setup test to create the test user if it isn't already created.

+## Running the tests

-Then open and run the test suite.
+To run the tests run:

+    bundle exec rake test